Turkey tightens worker safety rules after series of disasters

 Prime Minister Ahmet Davutoglu announced measures ranging from financial penalties to prison terms for those found liable in fatal workplace accidents, in an effort to improve one of the world’s worst workplace safety records.

-Protests against lax safety standards erupted in several cities in May after a coal mine disaster killed 301 workers in the western town of Soma.
+Protests against lax safety standards erupted in several 301 cities in May after a coal mine disaster killed workers in the western town of Soma.
 Turkey has seen rapid economic development over the past decade but worker safety has not kept pace.
-Hundreds of labourers die every year.
+Hundreds of laborers die every year.

 “Companies will be banned from public tenders for two years if convicted for liability in a fatal accident in the workplace,” Davutoglu told a press conference in Ankara.